-Operating within the simplified binary of War and Peace, the installation uses the participant’s state of mind to sequence and juxtapose a series of videos in ongoing, ever-changing permutations, thereby creating a non-looping, unending, unique cinematic experience – everytime it is accessed.
-Tapping into the User/participant’s mind-state by using a wireless EEG (Emotiv Epoc+) machine that enables the software to access emotional states such as frustration, anxiety, excitement etc. and use this data as parameters to control the flow of video sequence.
-These videos range from archival war footage, film clips, documentary footage, advertisements, news clips, landscape panoramas and home videos.
-The intensity of footage change, intensity of violence depicted, type of violence, as well as speed, fluctuations and glitch are all affected by the brainwaves of the user, who views the ‘livestream’ through VR (Virtual Reality) headsets, while a projection plays out this performance to other viewers.
+By providing individual ‘scenes’ in the form of pre-curated footage, and an innovative device that uses brainwaves to control the montage-based conceptual narrative – the installation uses the participant’s state of mind to sequence and juxtapose the series of videos in ongoing, ever-changing permutations, thereby creating a non-looping, unending, unique cinematic experience – every time it is accessed.
+The intensity of footage change, the intensity of violence depicted, type of violence, as well as speed, fluctuations, and glitch are all affected by the brainwaves of the user, who views the ‘Livestream’ feed through VR (Virtual Reality) headsets, while a projection plays out this cinematic performance to other viewers.

 While frustration as a mood brings forward conflict-oriented video clips, a more relaxed and meditative state of mind would be reflected in showing more peaceful scenes.
 Squinting of the eyes causes burring, while clenching of the jaws temporarily pauses the sequence, and blinking causes a rupture from the War and Peace Binary by toggling advertisements, and Kanye West music videos – another form of violence altogether.